roberto-butti/roberto-butti/README.md

 I'm currently working on some OpenSource "side projects":
 - [LaraLens](https://github.com/Hi-Folks/lara-lens): is a __Laravel__ package to show you the current configuration of your application.
 You can get the following details from an Artisan command;
+- [Milk SDK PHP](https://github.com/Hi-Folks/milk-sdk-php): is a PHP open source package SDK to connect/use and consume Geolocation services.
+I'm focusing on HERE Technologies services like Data HUB, Routing API, Geocoding API, Isoline API.
+I'm planning also to exetend the support for other providers;
+- [RandoPHP](https://github.com/Hi-Folks/rando-php): is a PHP open source package that implements random generators (Integer, Char, Byte, Float, Geocoordinates etc.) and takes random samples from arrays.
+This package can be broken down into two distinct types of operations: generating things and drawing from existing arrays;
 - [Fit Geojson](https://github.com/roberto-butti/fit-geojson-vuejs): is a Web application to Parse __FIT__ and/or __GPX__ files and convert them into __Geojson__ file.

 I love also to contribute to __OpenSource projects__, creating Pull Request for adding new features and/or fixing bugs: